edamla/mediterraneanagency/_books/2021-09-01-modern-day-syndromes.md

 mind and the struggle to gather their thoughts?
 Which one of us doesn’t experience the stress of Monday’s workday already on Sunday?
-Certainly, these questions alone cannot fully indi- cate the extent of the modern time syndrome, but could our answers point to the fact that we might be caught in its grip?
+Certainly, these questions alone cannot fully indicate the extent of the modern time syndrome, but could our answers point to the fact that we might be caught in its grip?
-What are the “Modern Time Syndromes” brought into our daily lives by the speed of technological advancements, the chaos of city life, the bombard- ment of communication tools, the variety of work- ing styles, the allure of new generation media, the pressures of social environments, and many other reasons?
+What are the “Modern Time Syndromes” brought into our daily lives by the speed of technological advancements, the chaos of city life, the bombardment of communication tools, the variety of working styles, the allure of new generation media, the pressures of social environments, and many other reasons?
 <!--more-->